freenas/freenas-docs/userguide/jails.rst

 create one jail for all installed applications, or to mix and match how software is installed into each jail.

+.. note:: Jails created with %brand% 9.3 or later are expected to work with the current release.
+Jails created on older versions of
+   %brand% must be reinstalled due to ABI changes.

 The rest of this section describes:

 * :ref:`Jails Configuration`